Want something that will outlast you?

 Reliability is a hard thing to pin down when it comes to cars.
 Companies like JD Power and Consumer Reports use initial surveys and predictive methods when it comes to brand new vehicles.
 However, you can't call with certainty how reliable a 2020 model year car is when we're in 2020.
 What we can do is figure out what the most reliable cars in recent history are based on their documented endurance and reputations.
 This is not a scientific list, but we believe, given our collective knowledge and experience, that it's a good one.

 If you listen to the internet, you would believe that all German cars are money pits.
 The vast majority of that reputation comes from the cost of ownership, and second and third owners deferring on maintenance.
-Of course, not all German cars are born equal, and the W124 generation stands head and shoulders above the rest.
+Of course, not all German cars are born equal, and the W124 generation stands head and shoulders above the rest as possibly the most reliable luxury sedan around.
 Built between 1984 and 1995, the E-Class is known for going anywhere up to 500,000 miles with just minor repair issues.
 Nowadays, if you can find one with just 100,000 miles on the clock and all its maintenance records, the 4.2-liter V8 has only just been broken in.
 Just remember, luxury cars cost luxury money for routine maintenance.

 If you want something newer, and even off the dealer's lot, you can't go wrong with a Toyota 4Runner for longevity.
 The current generation has been in production since 2010, so it's a proven platform, although not the cushiest and most tech-laden SUV on the market.
 If anything, it's low-tech level can only help in the long term as there's less to go wrong.
 The 4Runner's 4.0-liter V6 is a relentless little workhorse making 270 hp and 278 lb-ft of torque sent to the dirt via an uncomplicated 5-speed automatic transmission.